Skip to Site HeaderSkip to Main ContentSkip to Footer

 • Support your arms by hugging a pillow to prevent shoulder strain and numbness.

-Raising the head of your bed by 6 to 8 inches can help gravity keep acid where it belongs.
+Elevating the head of your bed by 6 to 8 inches can help gravity keep acid where it belongs.

 This isn’t about stacking pillows (which can bend your neck and make things worse), but about gently tilting your whole upper body.